ricci2511/ricci2511/README.md

 # 👋 Hello there, I’m Ricardo!

-- 👀 I’m interested in ...
+- Aside from coding I’m heavily into gaming and hardware tinkering, especially modding game consoles and home server stuff.
-- 🌱 I’m currently learning ...
+- After having gone through the basics I’m currently learning about Frontend technologies, as of now I'm building projects with React and picking up some CSS frameworks along the way.
-- 💞️ I’m looking to collaborate on ...
+- I’m looking to collaborate on anything I can, doing my best to be a good Open Source contributor.
-- 📫 How to reach me ...
+- You can reach me on 📫 ricardo.christmann@protonmail.com

 ## :chart_with_upwards_trend: My stats
 [![Ricci2511's GitHub stats](https://github-readme-stats.vercel.app/api?username=ricci2511&show_icons=true)](https://github.com/anuraghazra/github-readme-stats)